kucerarichard/SaltedJBoss/README.md

 Prerequisites.
 You need to manually install the following:
 * Provision hosts/containers.
 Decide how coarse-grained the hosts depending on requirements or other factors.
   * The cluster will scale out both within the host (to consume RAM with multiple JVMs) and along the minion axis (multiple jboss hosts)
+  * You can put multiple Salt minions on a host provided you can get them working with their own IDs and own /etc/salt/minion directory, and test that they don't interfere with each other's operation.
+Each minion can then shadow a cluster or group of clusters (each minion would get its own pillar data).
+The cluster.sls file can already accomodate multiple clusters and can be managed with one minion.
+Multiple minions on the same host is just yet another config option,  that would be best to manage with salt itself (a main host minion would manage the per-service minions).
+But,  don't do this.
 * Install Salt Master/Minions
   * Put a minion on every JBoss host
   * Put a minion on the salt master.